Certified Defences Against Adversarial Patch Attacks on Semantic Segmentation: Experiments

 \section{Experiments}

-In this section, we evaluate \textsc{Demasked Smoothing} with the masking schemes proposed in Section \ref{section:demasked_smoothing}.
+In this section, we evaluate \textsc{Demasked Smoothing} with the masking schemes proposed in Section \ref{section:demasked_smoothing}, compare our approach with the direct application of Derandomized Smoothing \cite{levine} to the segmentation task and evaluate the performance on different datasets and models.
 Certified recovery and certified detection provide certificates of different strength (Section \ref{section:demasked_smoothing}) which are not comparable.
 We evaluate them separately for different patch sizes.